kanbagoly/functional-pearls-in-scala/README.md

 [Pearls of Functional Algorithm Design](https://www.cambridge.org/core/books/pearls-of-functional-algorithm-design/B0CF0AC5A205AF9491298684113B088F) in Scala.

 Please let me know if you have better, more compact or more functional solution.
-Especially for the known issues.

-### known issues
+### deviation from the Haskell solutions in the book
 #### Pearl 1 - The smallest free number
 The array based solution in the book is able to build an array with _O(n)_ time complexity.
 I could not find such way to create it in Scala.
 I needed to choose between pure functional programming with